MMU2S - What is it and how does it work?

 In Between Prints

-Before starting a print, the entire MMU unit, extruder, buffer should be checked for any debris that can either get caught in crevices (which can cause jams with the selector) or can obstruct the filament path.
+Before starting a print, the entire MMU2S unit, extruder, and buffer should be checked for any debris that can either get caught in crevices (which can cause jams with the selector) or can obstruct the filament path.
 It is highly recommended to have and use cans of compressed air at all times to perform the following:

 - [Extruder] Clean out the extruder by blowing 2-3 puffs of air into the extruder idler gear window